rhdunn/xquery-intellij-plugin/docs/tutorials/syntax-highlighting.md

 1. Select the *File* menu.
 1. Select the *Settings* menu.
-1. In the left navigation pane of the settings menu, select and expand the *Editor* item.
+1. In the left navigation pane of the settings dialog, select and expand the *Editor* item.
 1. Select and expand the *Color Scheme* item.
 1. To edit the base XPath color scheme, select the *XPath and XSLT* item.